giovannilondero/giovannilondero/README.md

 ### Hi, I'm Giovanni 👋

 Passionate about web and mobile development.
-In 💙 Flutter.
+In 💙 with Flutter.

 - 🚀 Main skills in Flutter, CSS, React and Angular.
 - 🌱 I’m currently learning Android Kotlin, Swift UI, and Rust.